Unit XI. Healing

 This is an example of how mental activity can influence emotions and even

 the body.
-Therapy may be necessary if the emotional stress is too intense.
+Therapy may be necessary if the emotional stress is too

-Otherwise, the purification practices we have been using will likely do the
+intense.
+Otherwise, the purification practices we have been using

 Renunciation, detachment, acceptance and surrender are spiritual practices